 In fact, this can be seen when it comes to the German bureaucracy for things like registering at the town hall or getting a registration plate for your car.
 It would be fair to say that Germans are more regimented than us Brits.

 While some may think this is a negative, it actually makes Germans more trustworthy.
 When they tell you the time of a meeting, you can be sure that they’ll be on time.

 German organisation also extends to the environment.
 In Germany, everyone is responsible for sorting out their rubbish.
 When it comes to organising waste, Germany is the best in Europe.

 The Federal Environment Agency aims to have no rubbish go to landfills by 2020 and Germans only create 3kg of landfill waste per person.
 Germans also consume much more organic produce than other countries.

-you should learn as much as you can about the country before your first lesson.
+To speak German, you should learn as much as you can about the country before your first lesson.
+You can learn german online.
 However, remember to avoid stereotypes since every German is unique!
 While society can influence behaviour, we can’t tar everyone with the same brush.
 Here are a few things you should know, especially if you’d like to become a German citizen.

 Just like there are Brits who don’t like football, don’t drink beer, and have never had a fry-up, there are also Germans who don’t like beer, pretzels, or sauerkraut.